 We obtained a detailed understanding of the scenario modelling for the offshore portfolio and the calculation methodology used.
-It is explained in the annual report that the increase in other doubtful loans mainly is due to a few loans within the offshore portfolio.
+It is explained in the annual report that the decrease in other doubtful loans mainly is within the offshore portfolio.
 We assessed the assumptions for loss provisions under the different scenarios and challenged management and credit personnel about these.
 We made our own sensitivity analyses.
 Further, we tested important factors in the model, such as rates and utilization, towards external sources.